This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Chest tightness

-- Shortness of breath, even after you take your short-term medicine as directed
+- You have shortness of breath, even after you take your short-term medicine as directed.

-- Peak flow numbers in the red zone of your asthma action plan
+- Your peak flow numbers are in the red zone of your AAP.

 Treatment for asthma